 You are welcome to use pretty much every machine you can see in the clubroom (unless it belongs to someone else).
 Most machines require your user name and password to log in (see Setting up your Account if you haven't already done so).
-There are also a number of servers in the machine room which you can log into via SSH (look for PuTTY on a Windows computer), including mussel, mermaid, martello and manbo.
+There are also a number of servers in the machine room which you can log into via SSH (look for PuTTY on a Windows computer), including mussel, martello and manbo.
 See UCC Machines in the middle of this guide.

 Many of our machines run some flavour of UNIX (Linux, Solaris, NetBSD, IRIX, etc.) so it might take a bit of time to learn how to use them.
-UNIX is a very powerful operating system, and many popular enterprise grade operating systems are a version of UNIX.
 To help you out, we have included our Common UNIX Commands in the middle of this guide.

-We have two wireless access points available.
-You can access them by setting your SSID to ucc (for 802.11b) or ugg (for 802.11g).
+Wireless access is available with the SSID ugg.
 If you're having trouble, try asking someone with a laptop (if they're not too busy).

 All our computers have an unrestricted connection to the Internet, although clever traffic engineering means that some sites are much faster than others.
 You do not need to set up a UWA proxy while using UCC computers.
 We trust you not to abuse our connection.
-Wheel members are very good at finding people who do.